-Related party name or corporate name Type of relationship Brief description SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) Corporate Dividends and other benefits paid: 22,111.9 thousands of euros BANK OF AMERICA CORPORATION Corporate Dividends and other benefits paid: 15,982.5 thousands of euros BLACKROCK INC Corporate Dividends and other benefits paid: 14,960.9 thousands of euros

-Related party name or corporate name Type of relationship Brief description MUBADALA INVESTMENT COMPANY PJS Corporate Dividends and other benefits paid: 13,721.9 thousands of euros.
-PARTLER PARTICIPACIONES, S.L.U.
-Corporate Dividends and other benefits paid: 22,111.9 thousands of euros.
-STATE STREET CORPORATION Corporate Dividends and other distributed earnings: 13,302.5 thousands of euros.
+Related party name or corporate name Type of relationship Brief description SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES (SEPI) Corporate Dividends and other benefits paid: 22,111.9 thousands of euros BANK OF AMERICA CORPORATION Corporate Dividends and other benefits paid: 15,982.5 thousands of euros BLACKROCK INC Corporate Dividends and other benefits paid: 14,960.9 thousands of euros MUBADALA INVESTMENT COMPANY PJS Corporate Dividends and other benefits paid: 13,721.9 thousands of euros PARTLER PARTICIPACIONES, S.L.U.
+Corporate Dividends and other benefits paid: 22,111.9 thousands of euros STATE STREET CORPORATION Corporate Dividends and other benefits paid: 13,302.5 thousands of euros binding relationships, will be indicated.
+In particular, where appropriate, the information shall mention the existence, identity and position of board members or representatives of directors, if any, of the listed company, who are, in turn, members of the governing body, or their representatives, in companies that hold significant stakes in the listed company or in entities of the group of said significant shareholders: